fiveten59/Vdr-Installer-Rpi/README.md

 sudo nano /boot/config.txt
 dtoverlay=hifiberry-dac

-- The "dark" is in /usr/local/etc
+- Libraries are in /lib/vdr folder
 - You can put your channells as usual in /etc/vdr